yamcs/yamcs/docs/server-manual/security/authmodules/index.rst

     Supports authenticating against a Kerberos server.
 :doc:`remote-user`
     Supports authentication based on a custom HTTP header.
+:doc:`ip-address`
+    Supports authentication based on the remote IP address.
 :doc:`spnego`
     Supports authenticating against a Kerberos server using Single Sign On from a web context.
 :doc:`openid`